Why is my harley backfiring

 What is a Backfire?

-What causes a Motorcycle Backfire?
+What causes a Motorcycle Exhaust System Backfire?

 The main cause of a motorcycle backfire is a malfunction in the emission system of the engine, which results in leakage in the exhaust.
 This causes the engine to run either rich or lean.
 It runs rich when there is more fuel than air present in the engine, and runs lean when there is more air than fuel present.

-Ways to Prevent Motorcycle Backfires
+Ways to Prevent Motorcycle Backfires and Improve Performance

 It is difficult for fuel to flow properly through a clogged carburetor.
 Clean this component of your motorcycle because once the carburetor is dirty, it can cause the engine to run lean.
 So, clean with a high-grade carburetor cleaner.

-• Clean Your Jets
+Clean Your Jets

-• Add Fuel Injector Cleaner
+Add Fuel Injector Cleaner

 Conclusion

 Just as a reminder, it is very rare to experience a motorcycle backfire.
-However, because they are machines, these engines are potentially prone to this kind of threat.
+However, because they are machines, these engines in your bike are potentially prone to this kind of issue.
 The good news is that a motorcycle backfire doesn’t cause serious damage to your engine.
-But it is important to check your motorcycle when you see what the issue is before you make your conclusions or start to fix it.

 Q: What is a motorcycle backfire?